Fiber Gummies: Why They're a Waste of Money

 | |

 Fiber gummies are an increasingly popular supplement category, because they taste great and seem more “fun” than fiber powder.
-Fiber gummy companies claim that you can get all of the health benefits of fiber in a tasty, gummy format.
+Many fiber gummy companies suggest that consumers can get all of the health benefits of fiber in a tasty, gummy format.

-But is supplemental fiber even proven to have health benefits or are these just marketing claims?
-Do fiber gummies contain unhealthy additive ingredients?
+But is supplemental fiber good for health?
+Do fiber gummies contain unhealthy additives?
 How does the cost of fiber gummies compare to the cost of fiber powder?
-And are there health concerns about gummy supplements generally?
+And are gummies generally unhealthy?

-In this article we’ll answer all of these questions and more as we review medical studies on supplemental fiber to determine if it has health benefits or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze clinical studies on fiber supplements to determine whether or not they have health benefits.

-We’ll highlight some of the questionable additive ingredients in one of the most popular fiber gummies brands and compare the cost per gram of fiber between gummies and fiber powder to determine which option can save you money.
+We’ll highlight some of the questionable additive ingredients in one of the most popular fiber gummy brands, and explain whether or not fiber powder is a cheaper option.

-We’ll also feature a video published by TIME suggesting that gummy supplements generally may be less healthy than other formats of supplements.
+We’ll also feature a video from TIME which suggests that gummy supplements may be less healthy than other supplement formats.

 A medical review published in the Nutrients journal found that higher fiber intake is associated with improved metabolic and gut health.